 Doncaster-Based Charity Wins GSK IMPACT Award

-The Children’s Sleep Charity, a Doncaster-based charity dedicated to helping children and young people with sleep problems across England and Wales, won a prestigious national award at a ceremony held last night (Thursday 16 May).
+, a Doncaster-based charity dedicated to helping children and young people with sleep problems across England and Wales, won a prestigious national award at a ceremony held last night (Thursday 16 May).
 The Charity has beaten over 370 organisations from across the UK to be named one of 10 winners of the 2019 GSK IMPACT Awards.

 The GSK IMPACT Awards are a national programme that recognise and reward small and medium sized charities that are doing excellent work to improve people’s health and wellbeing in communities across the UK.
 Each winner has received £30,000 in unrestricted funding as well as expert support and leadership development provided by The King’s Fund.